-Of all the ingredients I use in my recipes, the one I get asked about the most is nutritional yeast.
+Of all the ingredients I use in my recipes, the one I’m asked about the most is nutritional yeast.
 I’ve been cooking with it for so long that I forget how strange it must sound to people who are new to vegan cooking.
-Neither the word “nutritional” nor the word “yeast” conjures up mouthwatering images, but the truth is, it’s one of the few “health food store” ingredients that I wouldn’t want to have to do without–and not because of its nutritional value.
-So what is it, why do I use it, and where can you find it?
+Neither the word “nutritional” nor the word “yeast” conjures up mouthwatering images, but the truth is, it’s one of the few “health food store” ingredients that I wouldn’t want to have to do without, not because of its nutritional value, but because of its flavor.
+So what is it, why should you use it, and where can you find it?

-Nutritional yeast has such an unappealing name that somebody started calling it “nooch” and the name caught on on the internet.
+Nutritional yeast has such an unappealing name that somebody started calling it “nooch” and the name caught on in some corners of the internet.
 The brand that most vegans use is Red Star Vegetarian Support Formula because it is a good source of vitamin B12 and contains no whey, an animal product that is used in some other brands.
 In the U.K., nutritional yeast is sold under the Engevita brand and in Australia as savory yeast flakes.

 What It Isn’t

 Nutritional yeast is not the same as brewer’s yeast, which is a product of the beer-making process and is very bitter.
 It’s also not Torula yeast, which is grown on paper-mill waste and is also not very tasty.
 And please do not try to substitute active dry yeast or baking yeast, which taste bad and will probably make a huge, frothy mess because their yeasts are alive.